-We’ve compiled a list of the best shoes to fit this exact purpose.
-Whether they be made specifically for racing simulators or real-life karting, these shoes are all high quality choices that will allow you to immerse yourself once again into the simulation and turn up the pedal resistance to the most realistic levels.
+With a realistic sim racing setup, you might find your feet starting to ache or blister if you’re playing in socks or barefoot.
+For this exact purpose, we’ve compiled a list of the best sim racing shoes.
+Whether they be made specifically for racing simulators or karting, these shoes are all high quality choices that will allow you to immerse yourself once again into the simulation and turn up the pedal resistance to the most realistic levels.

 Top Pick: Alpinestars Tech-1 T Shoes

 Originally designed as karting shoes, the Alpinestars Tech-1 T are perhaps even better for sim racing.
 Their soles have a tread pattern which mimics an asymmetric tire in order to give an almost unparalleled level of grip.
 They’re quite thin, which is excellent for sim games as you’ll be able to feel the pedal better than with normal racing shoes, but this lack of width is perhaps too much to make them excellent karting boots.

 The price of these Alpinestars is expensive, but the high quality leather and suede are likely going to last you close to a lifetime.
 They offer one last great addition that a lot of sim racing shoes lack: a Velcro strap which acts as extra ankle support, reducing foot fatigue.
 All in all these are excellent shoes which are guaranteed to make you a very happy sim racer.

 - Comfortable and lightweight

 - Good support